vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Papers/Deep Learning.md

 This entire process is called [[Gradient Descent]] which can be effectively applied to any amount of layers, at least until one faces a [[vanishing gradient]].

+The application of these models were accelerated in 2009 with the innovation of faster GPUs, allowing deep learning researchers *"to train networks 10 or 20 times faster"*.

+After initial progress in 2009, where models were used for speech recognition, in 2012, many were already being deployed in phones.

+Interestingly, it was found that prior to training a model on smaller datasets, unsupervised pre-training, would prevent the problem of overfitting on a limited dataset.

+> *Reminds of Transfer Learning or Fine tuning a model on a more niche dataset*

+#### Convolutional Neural Networks

+CNNs are used to learn from data that are in the form of arrays, such as RGB images.

+*"There are four key ideas behind ConvNets that take advantage of the properties of natural signals: local connections, shared weights, pooling and the use of many layers."*

+And of course, the [[Convolution]]s themselves.

+The architecture begins with a convolutional layer, where a [[convolution]] is applied to an input array to compute a weighted sum, using a matrix of shared weights called a filter, to then be applied to a non-linear activation function, such as [[ReLU]].

+Each layer may use a different filter size depending on the intention

+After each convolutional layer, a pooling layer is introduced to reduce the dimensionality of the output feature maps of a given layer through a $max$ or $min$.

 ---
 **Thoughts / Questions / Action Items.**
 - "*reconstructing brain circuits*", check out source 11 on the paper.